Azure/ads-extension-mongo-migration-assets/migrationextension_license.md

 operator: Bharath Palaksha
 ---

-MICROSOFT SOFTWARE LICENSE TERMS
+# MICROSOFT SOFTWARE LICENSE TERMS

-MICROSOFT AZURE COSMOS DB MIGRATION FOR MONGODB (PREVIEW)
+# AZURE COSMOS DB FOR MONGODB MIGRATION EXTENSION

-# Last updated: April 10, 2023
+**Last updated: April 16, 2025**

 **If YOU LIVE IN (OR ARE A BUSINESS WITH A PRINCIPAL PLACE OF BUSINESS IN) THE UNITED STATES, PLEASE READ THE "BINDING ARBITRATION AND CLASS